A2A410/my-html-tools/README.md

 ## About

-A collection of small HTML tools intended to be deployed and accessed via a web server.
+A collection of small HTML tools intended to be deployed and accessed via a web server or from Github Pages.

 ---